¡Acompáñanos a viajar por el mundo de los libros!

 Pawsome Reads: 47 Books for Dog Enthusiasts - Finn The Wolfhound Bruno Jerry of the Islands "Boy" the Wandering Dog All About Dogs etc

-L. T. Meade, Sarah Tytler, Thomas Mann, Albert Payson Terhune, Marshall Saunders, Jim Kjelgaard, Byrd Spilman Dewey, Walter A. Dyer, Maurice Maeterlinck, Williams Haynes, Oliver Hartley, Katharine Pyle, Ralph Henry Barbour, George Lang, John Mill, Alfred Elwes, Arthur Scott Bailey, Richard Barnum, Estelle M. Hurll, Jack London, Frank Townend Barton, A. J. Dawson, Aunt Fanny, Henny Kindermann, Charles Henry Lane, Esther Birdsall Darling, John I. Anderson, Clarence Hawkes, Violet Maxwell, Helen Hill, Mabel F. Stryker, Mary Josephine White, Walter Esplin Mason, Lily F. Wesselhoeft, A. Vimar, Walter Emanuel, Charles G. D. Roberts, Leslie Williams
+L. T. Meade, Sarah Tytler, Thomas Mann, Albert Payson Terhune, Marshall Saunders, Jim Kjelgaard, Byrd Spilman Dewey, Walter A. Dyer, Maurice Maeterlinck, Williams Haynes, Oliver Hartley, Katharine Pyle, Ralph Henry Barbour, George Lang, John Mills, Alfred Elwes, Arthur Scott Bailey, Richard Barnum, Estelle M. Hurll, Jack London, Frank Townend Barton, A. J. Dawson, Aunt Fanny, Henny Kindermann, Charles Henry Lane, Esther Birdsall Darling, John I. Anderson, Clarence Hawkes, Violet Maxwell, Helen Hill, Mabel F. Stryker, Mary Josephine White, Walter Esplin Mason, Lily F. Wesselhoeft, A. Vimar, Walter Emanuel, Charles G. D. Roberts, Leslie Williams

 • 0